What is the process for Data Portal approval and access?

 Once the Application has been approved, all individuals listed on the Application must participate in confidentiality training.
 The project team will be notified about how this training will be conducted.

-After the training is completed, the applicant completes and submits the required paperwork:
+After the training is completed, the applicant submits the required paperwork:

 - Confidential Data Use and Nondisclosure Agreement (CDUNA)